 Asahi Hai Futurity Stakes (G1) - Preview

-Here is a look at some of the colts expected to be in the market:
+Here’s a look at some of the colts expected to attract market attention: